MICHAEL TARBOX

 I was listening to a lot of country blues and began to feel like I was being pulled into another world.
 It was fantastic.
 I had a shabby apartment overlooking a street corner in Cambridge, and it felt like heaven.
 The shabbiness felt perfect, and the view from the window on a stormy winter’s day filled me with joy.

-A club, a dive worthy of New Orleans, was on the next street over, five minutes from my front door.
+A club, a dive worthy of New Orleans, was on the next street over, two minutes from my front door.
 The owner asked us to play every Friday night.
 I couldn’t have asked for anything better.
 The scene was packed with colorful regulars and eccentrics, yakkers and gabbers and the best jukebox in Boston.
 It was exhilarating, it felt like everything was speeding up.
 Things felt haphazard but somehow more meaningful.
 Light became more sensuous.
 It was very alive, and it set me on the path.

 I am so grateful to be able to call myself a musician, and to have music in my life.